casefoundation/Faces-of-Founders-Platform/docs/Setup.md

 ![Twitter Tokens setup](siteoptions_tokens.png)

-To also accept submissions via the Twitter API, setup a hashtag to monitor as well as a Twitter OAuth token and secret.
+To also accept submissions via the Twitter API, set up a hashtag to monitor and a Twitter OAuth token and secret for WordPress to access the API.
 The site will run a cron job that queries Twitter based on those credentials and hashtag and apply the specified overlay.
 (Also a 300x300 pixel image.)
-To setup a Twitter app with the appropriate credentials, visit [apps.twitter.com](https://apps.twitter.com/).
+To set up a Twitter app with the appropriate credentials, visit [apps.twitter.com](https://apps.twitter.com/).

 #### Facebook & Twitter Configuration

 ![Facebook & Twitter Configuration setup](siteoptions_facebooktwitter.png)

-To power the Twitter API query as well as the Twitter and Facebook login buttons from the homepage, also specific the Twitter consumer key and secret and Facebook App ID here.
+To power the Twitter API query and the Twitter and Facebook login buttons from the homepage, also specify the Twitter consumer key and secret and Facebook App ID here.
 Setting the application keys for Facebook and Twitter allows users to pull-in their profile pictures and also set their generated image as their profile picture.

 ## Customizing the Theme